equivalentideas/home/_posts/2015-10-15-why-westconnex.markdown

 They say expanding the public transport system is the logical approach to improve our city for the people who live in it.

-I'm not expert on traffic or planning, so I look at all this and wonder, why WestConnex?
+I'm no expert on traffic or planning, so I look at all this and wonder, why WestConnex?
 If it's not there to help the people living in Sydney, then who benefits?